ntop/ntopng/doc/src/web_gui/flows.rst

 ----

 Extra information nDPI is able to extract from the detected flow is made available in this field.
-This field may include urls, traffic profiles (in the Professional Version), contents of DNS requests, and so on.
+This field may include URLs, traffic profiles (in the Professional Version), contents of DNS requests, and so on.

 ..
 [1] Actually, flows may also exist between a host and a multicast group, as well as a broadcast domain.
 ..
 [2] https://github.com/ntop/nDPI